philips-software/docker-ci-scripts/README.md

 - Each docker container contains information about the exact context in which the container is build.
 - When pushing to docker.io, the description is updated with the `readme.md` file.
 - If required, a provenance file is created according to the [SLSA.dev](https://slsa.dev) specifications.
+- If required, the provenance file is attached to the container.

 In every docker container there are two files:
 * `TAGS` - contains all tags associated with this container at time it was build.